-Once our friendly audiologist has tested your hearing and found that a hearing aid can help to improve your quality of life then it’s time to discuss which hearing aid is most appropriate for you.
+Once our audiologist has performed a comprehensive hearing test and diagnosed that a hearing aid can help to improve your quality of life then it’s time to discuss which hearing aid is most appropriate for you.

 There are multiple factors to consider as different styles of hearing equipment are more suited to deal with specific hearing losses.
 Dexterity is also a major factor when choosing a suitable hearing device, you can rest assured that the Alresford Hearing Studio team is dedicated to analysing all aspects of your lifestyle to ensure that the independent advice we provide delivers the optimum solution for you.